Asiana Treks and Tours

 Travel Insurance:

 When traveling to Nepal, travel insurance that covers medical emergencies, accidents, and cancellations is essential.
 We recommend a policy of at least USD 100,000 coverage to provide financial security in case of unexpected events such as altitude sickness or accidents.
-Please Choose an insurance provider with a good reputation and ensure your policy covers chopper rescue costs in high-altitude areas.
+Please choose an insurance provider with a good reputation and ensure your policy covers chopper rescue costs in high-altitude areas.
 Take a copy of your insurance policy and emergency contact details for peace of mind during your trip.

 Trip Safety: